DFE-Digital/early-careers-framework/docs/source/npq/guidance.html.md

 <div class="govuk-inset-text"> Providers must accept or reject applications before participants start a course and inform applicants of the outcome regardless of whether the application has been accepted or rejected. </div>

+Note, while participants can enter different email addresses when applying for training courses, providers will only see the email address associated with a given course application or registration.
+For example, a participant may complete their ECF-based training with one associated email address, then apply for an NPQ with a different email address, and go on to be an ECT mentor with a third email address.
+The DfE will share the relevant email address with the relevant course provider.

 ### View all applications

 ```